Kreyu/gothic-save-backupper/README.md

 ## How to use

 Run the executable and enjoy the game.

+When application detects any changes in `*.SAV` files, save directory is added to the queue and it will be backed up (to `.zip` file) in 15 seconds (so the game can finish saving).

 Backed up saves will be stored in `backup/` folder, next to the executable.